 We have adopted the 2011 Plan, which became effective immediately prior to the completion of our initial public offering.
 Our 2011 Plan provides for the grant to employees and consultants of our Company and our operating partnership (and their respective subsidiaries) and directors of our Company of stock options, restricted stock, stock appreciation rights, LTIP units, dividend equivalents, restricted stock units and other stock-based awards.
 Only employees of our Company and its qualifying subsidiaries are eligible to receive incentive stock options under our 2011 Plan.
 We have reserved a total of 4,054,411 shares of our common stock for issuance pursuant to the 2011 Plan, subject to certain adjustments as set forth in the 2011 Plan.
-As of December 31, 2017, 1,126,147 shares of restricted stock had been granted (net of forfeitures) and 2,928,264 shares remained available for future grants under the 2011 Plan.
+As of December 31, 2018, 1,252,282 shares of restricted stock had been granted (net of forfeitures) and 2,802,129 shares remained available for future grants under the 2011 Plan.

-2017 Advisory Vote on the Compensation of Named Executive Officers

-In April 2017, we provided stockholders an advisory vote to approve the compensation of our named executive officers (the say-on-pay proposal).
-At our 2017 Annual Meeting of Stockholders, our stockholders overwhelmingly approved the compensation of our named executive officers, with approximately 99% of the votes cast in favor of the say-on-pay proposal.
-In evaluating our executive compensation program, the Compensation Committee considered the results of the say-on-pay proposal and numerous other factors as discussed in this Compensation Discussion and Analysis.
+2018 Advisory Vote on the Compensation of Named Executive Officers compensation program, the Compensation Committee considered the results of the say-on-pay proposal and numerous other factors as discussed in this Compensation Discussion and Analysis.
 Each of these factors informed the Compensation Committee's decisions regarding the compensation of our named executive officers.
 The Compensation Committee will continue to monitor and assess our executive compensation program and consider the outcome of our say-on-pay votes when making future compensation decisions for our named executive officers.